 Your Mayo Clinic care team

 This collaboration means that you're not getting just one opinion — your care is discussed among the team, and the most highly specialized multiple sclerosis experts in the world are all working together for you.
 Your test results are available quickly and your appointments are scheduled in coordination.
-What might take months to accomplish elsewhere can typically be done in only a matter of days at Mayo Clinic.
+What might take months to accomplish elsewhere can typically be done in only a matter of days or a few weeks at Mayo Clinic.

 Advanced diagnosis and treatment